stadlar/IST-FUT-FMTH/docs/ÍST TS 315_2025 Claims.md

 <!-- ScopeDocContextEnd -->

 <!-- ScopePaymentsDocsContextStart -->
 Other ÍST Technical Specifications exist that address related but discrete units of the overall IOBWS framework, either as new additions or upgrades to the previous specifications.
 Some crosscutting guidelines and shared concerns are addressed in the workshop agreement ÍST WA 316.
-As the consumption and implementation of each part of IOBWS are optional, the documents aim to be independent of each other.
+As the consumption and implementation of each part of IOBWS is optional, the documents aim to be independent of each other.

 The focus in ÍST {{spec_id}} is the features needed to create and amend digital documents.

 The intended audience for the specification document ÍST {{spec_id}} is developers who will either implement banking API services or the systems that will consume them as API clients.
 The reader is expected to have a basic understanding of the Icelandic financial products involved.
-Further documentation on business aspects of those products will be available from each bank, as they may involve service agreements and the end customers' contractual preferences and benefits.
+Further documentation on business aspects of those products will be available from each bank, as they may involve service agreements and the end customers’ contractual preferences and benefits.
 <!-- ScopePaymentsDocsContextEnd -->

 Out of necessity, the previous IOBWS technical specifications largely consisted of expressing the intent and actual content in a human-readable format, otherwise found in the associated XML Schema and SOAP definitions.
-The expectation for ÍST {{spec_id}} is that the technical service definitions and JSON data schemas in the accompanying OpenAPI specification can be understood using utilities that can convert them into documentation or navigatable user interfaces.
+The expectation for ÍST {{spec_id}} is that the technical service definitions and JSON data schemas in the accompanying OpenAPI specification can be understood using utilities that can convert them into documentation or navigable user interfaces.

 <!-- ScopeEndNoteStart -->
-Consequently, the ÍST {{spec_id}} specification avoids the unnecessary repetition of information found in the technical contract "[{{yaml_definition}}](https://github.com/stadlar/IST-FUT-FMTH/blob/master/Deliverables/{{yaml_definition}})".
-Instead, the document focuses on the information needed to understand the domestic context of services, schema types and service flows required to implement ÍST {{spec_id}}.
+Consequently, the ÍST {{spec_id}} specification avoids the unnecessary repetition of information found in the technical contract “[{{yaml_definition}}](https://github.com/stadlar/IST-FUT-FMTH/blob/master/Deliverables/{{yaml_definition}})”.
+Instead, the document focuses on the information needed to understand the domestic context of services, schema types, and service flows required to implement ÍST {{spec_id}}.
 <!-- ScopeEndNoteEnd -->

 # Normative references, definitions and data elements